 The purity of line and lack of clutter that make ‘Walking in the Air’ so utterly and immediately memorable, is also what animates the Clarinet Concerto and complements his apparent conviction that imaginative composition is still feasible within a constantly renewing harmonic tradition.
-After an immensely successful period in his 20s at the peak of the London music scene, he retreated to the country to work again at the basic pillars of harmony and counterpoint, slowly refining a technique and language that have little in common with much contemporary academic music.
+After an immensely successful period in his 20s at the peak of the London music scene, he retreated to the Sussex countryside to work again at the basic pillars of harmony and counterpoint, slowly refining a technique and language that have little in common with much contemporary academic music.
 His most obvious (distant) influence is Mozart, but there is also something of his one-time teacher Howard Ferguson's neo-classical idiom and a strong sense of music as a cultural adhesive, rebonding a society fractured by civilisation and its discontents.
 Recordings of his music grow ever-more numerous and performances and releases take place around the world.
 Blake is unembarrassed and unhindered by his popularity.
 It is, as it was with Mozart, simply a response to a spontaneous melodic gift underpinned with considerable technical skill.

-(Encyclopedia of Contemporary Composers)
+(Pamela Collins, The Encyclopedia of Contemporary Composers)

 Highbridge Music Ltd was incorporated in 1983 and is a music publishing company which exclusively publishes the works of English composer Howard Blake.